icecube/icetray-public/cmake/resources/docs/platforms.rst

 desktop, or institution cluster, prefer an officially supported platform.

+As of Fall 2019, only the most recent laptop platforms will be officially supported, meaning the latest Ubuntu LTS version and the latest Mac OSX version, with a reasonable (~6 month) transition period.

 Variants should also generally work without too much trouble.
 For instance, you should be fine using a version of Linux Mint that is in parity with a tested version of Ubuntu Linux.